erik78se/juju-operators-examples/getting-started-vm-charms.md

     root@juj:~# mkdir mycharm
     root@juj:~# cd mycharm
-    root@juj:~/mycharm# charmcraft init --machine # can be simple, machine or kubernetes
+    root@juj:~/mycharm# charmcraft init --profile machine # can be simple, machine or kubernetes

 ## Edit the metadata.yaml and add the name to the charm.